 You’ll need a minimum of one year’s experience and be aged no less than 18.
 Experience doesn’t need to be qualified but it should have been paid work.
 For example, ad hoc day time childcare (sole charge or mother’s help), au pair work, evening babysitting, summer camp or after school club work, teaching or teaching assistant work.
 We also like to hear about your volunteer experience with children.

 Yes, you’ll need a fully enhanced DBS for the child workforce.
-If you don’t already have one we’ll process an online application for you which you will need to complete and pay for (£56) before being able to start work as an After School Nanny.
+If you don’t already have one we’ll process an online application for you which you will need to complete and pay for before being able to start work as an After School Nanny (our facilitating partner, Civil & Corporate, charges our nannies a discounted rate of £56).

 Being an After School Nanny covers a range of duties.
 Here are the core ones: